JacpFX/JacpFX/_includes/main-documentation.md

 <br/>
 ### Declare references to perspectives ###
 To declare references to perspectives, simply add the perspective ID's in the "perspective" attribute located in the "@Workbench" annotation.
-The component scanning tries to find the corresponding perspective implementation in the classpath, so the implementations do not need to be located in the same project as the workbench.
+The component scanning tries to find the corresponding perspective implementation in the classpath, so the implementations do not need to be located in the same project as the workbench, as long they are in the classpath.
 <br/>
 <pre>
 @Workbench(id = "id1", name = "workbench",